AIgineerAB/data_platform_course/09_postgres/README.md

 > [!NOTE]
 > The password is not required when connecting to postgres locally i.e. inside of the container.
 When connecting from the host machine directly it will require a password.
 This is the default settings of postgres.

+## Data

+We will take [data from Myndigheten för yrkeshögskola](https://www.myh.se/yrkeshogskolan/resultat-ansokningsomgangar/resultat-for-program) and read it in pandas, then save it to our postgres database.

 ## Reference on postgres commands

 This is not a complete list, but some that might be useful for reference.